Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Canonical neighborhoods of the locus of closed Reeb orbits

 This proves the following normal form theorem of the contact structure $(M,\xi)$ in a neighborhood of $Q$.

-\begin{prop} Suppose that $Q \subset M$ be a clean submanifold of Reeb orbits of $\lambda$.
+\begin{prop} Suppose that $Q \subset M$ be a submanifold of closed Reeb orbits of $\lambda$.
 Then there exists a contactomorphism from a neighborhood $\CU \supset Q$ to a neighborhood of the zero section of $F$ equipped with $S^1$-equivariant contact structure $\lambda_F$. \end{prop}

-\begin{defn}[Normal Form of Contact Structure] We call $(F,\xi_F)$ the normal form of $(M,\xi)$ associated to clean submanifold $Q$ of Reeb orbits. \end{defn} However, the Reeb vector fields of $\phi_*\lambda$ and $\lambda_F$ coincide only along the zero section in general.
+\begin{defn}[Normal Form of Contact Structure] We call $(F,\xi_F)$ the normal form of $(M,\xi)$ associated to the Morse-Bott submanifold $Q$ of closed Reeb orbits. \end{defn} However, the Reeb vector fields of $\psi^*\lambda$ and $\lambda_F$ coincide only along the zero section in general.